ramonsolis11/RamonSolis11/README.md

 🌍 Based in Tegucigalpa, Honduras.

-💻 Proficient in programming languages such as JavaScript, Java, PHP, C# TypeScript.
+💻 Proficient in programming languages such as JavaScript, Java, PHP, WordPress, C# TypeScript.

 📖 Currently, I'm on a journey to become a DevOps.